Greek Landmarks Off the Beaten Path to Visit

 Crete’s mountain ranges include a popular landmark of nature: the Samaria Gorge, a UNESCO World Biosphere Reserve.

-However, Crete has another less famous but equally important landmark of nature: the Asterousia Mountains.
+However, Crete has another less famous but equally important natural landmark: the Asterousia Mountains (Αστερούσια Όρη).

 Protected by the EU Natura 2000 Network, Asterousia is also a UNESCO World Biosphere Reserve.

-Surprisingly, Greece has only one more UNESCO World Biosphere Reserve, Mount Olympus on mainland Greece.
+Besides the Asterousia Mountains, Greece surprisingly has only one more UNESCO World Biosphere Reserve: Mount Olympus on mainland Greece.

 The Asterousia range is Europe’s southernmost mountain range.
 The terrain is diverse: From coastal reefs, submerged sea caves, sea cliffs, and palm groves to rocky slopes, gorges, waterfalls, and forests.